apache/airflow/docs/scheduler.rst

     airflow scheduler

-You can start executing a DAG once your scheduler has started running successfully.
+Your DAGs will start executing once the scheduler is running successfully.

 .. note::